Gageperrin/it-notes/aws/solutions-architect-professional/networking-and-hybrid.md

 `enableDnsHostnames` indicates whether the instances launched in the VPC get public DNS hostnames.
 If this attribute is true , instances in the VPC get public DNS hostnames, but only if the enableDnsSupport attribute is also set to true. `enableDnsSuport` Indicates whether the DNS resolution is supported for the VPC.
 If this attribute is false, the Amazon-provided DNS server in the VPC that resolves public DNS hostnames to IP addresses is not enabled.
 If this attribute is true , queries to the Amazon provided DNS server at the 169.254.169.253 IP address, or the reserved IP address at the base of the VPC IPv4 network range plus two ( *.*.*.2 ) will succeed.

+While CNAME and ALIAS seems similar, they have different use cases.
+CNAME is invalid for naked/apex domains, but many AWS services use a DNS names, so aliases are necessary.
+An alias record maps a name to an AWS resource (and not just a name).
+It can be used for both naked/apex and normal records.
+There is no chrage for alias requests for AWS resources, it is the default option.
+The type of alias should match the kind of record it is pointing to.

 ### Route 53 Public Hosted Zones